International law

 International humanitarian law

-In 1999, the Government established the Inter-ministerial Commission for International Humanitarian Law, which was tasked with preparing, coordinating, and managing activities relating to the international obligations implementation.
-Such obligations arise from treaty law (e.g. the Geneva Conventions of 1949 and their Additional Protocols of 1977 and 2005 and other international instruments associated with international humanitarian law) or the rules of customary international law.
-When the Commission ceased to operate, its tasks were carried on by the Permanent Coordination Group for International Humanitarian Law, which has met at least twice per year since its inception in March 2014.
+Effective implementation requires coordination between different government departments, the military and civil society.
+To this end, the Government established in 1999 the Inter-ministerial Commission for International Humanitarian Law, which was tasked with preparing, coordinating, and managing activities relating to the international obligations implementation.
+Such obligations arise from treaty law (e.g. the Geneva Conventions of 1949 and their Additional Protocols of 1977 and 2005 and other international instruments associated with international humanitarian law) or the rules of customary international humanitarian law.
+When the Commission ceased to operate, its tasks were carried on by the Permanent Coordination Group for International Humanitarian Law (PCG for IHL), which has met at least twice per year since its inception in March 2014.
+The PCG for IHL is composed of representatives of several ministries, the Slovenian Red Cross, academia and other professional institutions and organisations.

-The Coordination Group's main duties include intensified cooperation with the international humanitarian law committees of other countries and awareness-raising of its importance in Slovenia.
+The PCG for IHL's main duties include intensified cooperation with the international humanitarian law committees of other countries and awareness-raising of its importance in Slovenia, promoting the ratification of IHL treaties and editing Slovenian translations of IHL treaties.

 International criminal law